grpc/proposal/A59-audit-logging.md

     ON_DENY_AND_ALLOW = 3;
   }

-  // Condition for the audit logging to be happen, specific to HTTP filters.
+  // Condition for the audit logging to be happen.
   // If condition is met, all the audit loggers configured in the HCM will be invoked.
   //
   AuditCondition audit_condition = 3;

   // Configuration for the audit loggers.
   //
-  // [#extension-category: envoy.audit_loggers]
+  // [#extension-category: envoy.rbac.audit_loggers]
-  repeated xds.core.v3.TypedExtensionConfig audit_log = 53;
+  repeated xds.core.v3.TypedExtensionConfig audit_log = 4;
 }
 ```